-Over the years, the Medical College has developed close links with medical institutions outside the U.S. The faculty are actively involved in a reciprocal sharing of knowledge with colleagues in countries as diverse as Turkey, Tanzania and Haiti.
-In addition, many Weill Cornell students spend some time abroad as part of their medical education: in 2004, forty per cent of the fourth year class chose an elective overseas.
+Over the years, the Medical College has developed close links with medical institutions outside the U.S. The faculty are actively involved in a reciprocal sharing of knowledge with colleagues across the globe, in countries as diverse as Turkey, Tanzania and Haiti.
+In addition, many Weill Cornell students spend some time abroad as part of their medical education: at least 50% of each Class opt to take an elective overseas during their fourth year.

-With the signing of the agreement to establish Weill Cornell Medical College in Qatar (WCMC-Q), Weill Cornell Medical College became the first American medical school ever to offer its M.D. degree overseas.
+With the signing of the agreement to establish Weill Cornell Medical College in Qatar (WCMC-Q) in fall 2002, Weill Cornell Medical College became the first American medical school ever to offer its M.D. degree overseas.